richarvey/techshift-modernise/content/page/lab6.md

  - In the AWS console, select the IAM service and click Roles from the left hand menu.
  - Click Create role.
  - Click EC2 under the Choose the service that will use this role and click Next: Permissions.
- - As this is a temporary role, we will just add AdministratorAccess.
-For roles that will be used for more than a quick test, we should only add the specific permissions that are needed.
+ - As this is a temporary role, we will just add the managed policy: 'AmazonEC2ContainerRegistryReadOnly'.
+This provides the instance read-only access to our ECR repository.
+IAM policies can be extremely granular and it is best practice to only add the specific permissions that are needed.
 In our CloudFormation created roles, we are using more specific permissions.
-Tick the tickbox on the AdministratorAccess line.
+Tick the tickbox on the 'AmazonEC2ContainerRegistryReadOnly' line.
  - Click Next: Tags and Next: Review.
- - Give the new role a Role name of TempServerRole and click Create role.
+ - Give the new role a Role name of 'TempServerRole' and click Create role.

 45) Select the EC2 service and click Running Instances to view the instances.